-Riders currently competing in official classes, or official 12 and Under, cannot ride a graded/official 12 and under horse in an unofficial section (June 10).
+Riders currently competing in a graded class or official 12 and Under cannot ride a graded/official 12 and under horse in an unofficial section.

 No stallion, colt, entire or rig is eligible to take part in any Event, Competition or otherwise at any function conducted by the Pony Club Association or any of its Affiliated Clubs whatsoever.